Students

 • sensors.

 Companies will share costs of each PhD studentship with a SEPnet university partner and work with academics to shape projects in line with each company’s business strategy.
-The first PhD students will be recruited in October 2021.
+The first PhD students were recruited in October 2021.

 Testimonials from students, employers and academics: